 Microsoft has slowly but surely pushed the command line aside in the Windows interface.
-This is not without reason, as it’s an antiquated and mostly unnecessary tool from an era of text-based input that has long passed.
+This is not without reason.
+It’s an antiquated and mostly unnecessary tool from an era of text-based input.

-But there still are some commands that remain useful, and Windows 8 even added new features.
-Here are the commands every Windows user needs to know.
+But many commands remain useful, and Windows 8 and 10 even added new features.
+Here we present the 15 commands every Windows user needs to know.

 In case you’re not sure how to access the command prompt, forgot basic commands, or would like to know how to see a list of switches for each command, you can refer to our beginners guide to the Windows command line for instructions.

 Most files in Windows are associated with a specific program that is assigned to open the file by default.
 At times, remembering these associations can become confusing.
-You can remind yourself by entering the command “assoc” to display a full list of file extensions and the programs they’re connected with.
+You can remind yourself by entering the command “assoc” to display a full list of file name extensions and program associations.

 You can also extend the command to change file associations.
 For example, “assoc .txt=” will change the file association for text files to whatever program you enter after the equal sign.
 The ASSOC command itself will reveal both the extension names and program names, which will help you properly use this command.
 You can probably do this more easily in the GUI, but the command line interface is a perfectly functional alternative.

 Deleting files on a mechanical hard drive doesn’t really delete them at all.
 Instead, it marks the files as no longer accessible and the space they took up as free.
-The files remain recoverable until they’re overwritten with new data, which can take some time.
+The files remain recoverable until the system overwrites them with new data, which can take some time.

-The cipher command, however, can be used to wipe a directory by writing random data to it.
+The cipher command, however, wipes a directory by writing random data to it.
 To wipe your C drive, for example, you’d use the command “cipher /w:c”, which will wipe free space on the drive.
 The command does not overwrite undeleted data, so you will not wipe out files you need by running this command.

-This command can be used to identify differences in text between two files, and is particularly useful for writers and programmers trying to find small changes between two versions of a file.
+You can use this command to identify differences in text between two files.
+It’s particularly useful for writers and programmers trying to find small changes between two versions of a file.
 Simply type “fc” and then the directory path and file name of the two files you want to compare.

 You can also extend the command in several ways.
 Typing “/b” compares only binary output, “/c” disregards the case of text in the comparison, and “/l” only compares ASCII text.